-(b) If the extraterritorial provisions of this chapter are recognized in that other state; and
+(b) If the extraterritorial provisions of this chapter are recognized in that other state; and resulting in death or not, received by the worker while working for that employer in this state.

 (c) If employers and workers who are covered in this state are likewise exempted from the application of the workers' compensation insurance or similar laws of the other state.